chopraprajin/flow/README.md

-## Digital-Wills
+## Flow

-A decenterlised platform for Managing your wills
+A Decentralised platform to manage your Recursive payments